EthanRDoesMC/gandalf/README.md

 # Gandalf for Yalu102
 ### DANGEROUS TWEAKS SHALL NOT PASS

+Update: asked Saurik for suggestions, he recommended I try Pinning Gandalf.
+It's a dpkg setting that prevents a package from being installed, uninstalled and/or updated based on prioritization.
+I'm thinking of incorporating this via Manager or a post-installation script (which is ALSO a thing) but leaning toward Manager as Gandalf needs to update and I have no idea how I'd automatically unpin it.
+In manager I can incorporate a button!

+Hopefully that'll block packages.
+I'll go try it right now.
+If it does, we'll be back on track!

+also, i never thought i'd be where i am now. thank you guys so much.

 Install via repo: https://ethanrdoesmc.github.io/repo Tap [this][1] to open in Cydia.